Building Career Pipelines That Actually Work

 It’s Not Just About Retirement

 Yes, the aging workforce creates urgency.
-However, the succession crisis extends beyond retirement timing.
-Skills change fast, making yesterday’s expertise less valuable for tomorrow’s problems.
+But the succession crisis extends beyond retirement timing — skills change fast, making yesterday’s expertise less valuable for tomorrow’s problems.

-Succession planning must account for evolving job requirements, not just the timing of replacements.
-Future leaders need different skills than current leaders.
-Traditional approaches no longer suffice.
+Succession planning has to account for evolving job requirements, not just the timing of replacements.
+Future leaders need different skills than current leaders — sometimes substantially different — and traditional succession approaches built on “this person looks like the current incumbent” no longer work.

 Why Skills Matter More Than Job Titles